hsf-training/hsf-training-matplotlib/_episodes/04-higgs-search.md

 ~~~
 {: .language-python}

-Using the pyplot `hist` function we can visualize the distribution the mass of the 4 leptons "m4l" for example fot the "data_A" sample.
+Using the pyplot `hist` function we can visualize the distribution the mass of the 4 leptons "m4l" for example for the "data_A" sample.

 ~~~
 plt.title("First look at samples")